zkutalik/ssimp_software/README.md

 ## Runtime
 [//]: -------------------------------

 It takes roughly ~200 CPU hours to impute to full genome (~20M variants).
-Runtime is depends on the number of variants imputed and the size of the reference panel.
+Runtime depends on the number of variants imputed and the size of the reference panel.

 ## Example